"It's your kingdom."

 Transport for London plans to restore the service to Watford Junction, removing London Overground trains from the line north of Queen's Park (there is no firm date for this change).

 There are proposals for a new station at Park Royal (location 190825) to provide interchange with the Piccadilly Line.
+Apparently this will be 200m from the Piccadilly Line platforms because the Railway Inspectorate will not allow the latter to be moved.

 If the Chelsea-Hackney Line is ever built, it might take over one of the eastern arms, leaving the Central with the other.
 The 2001 proposals saw the Central running only to Hainault via Newbury Park, but the 1994 suggestions were the reverse, with the Central Line retaining both Epping and Hainault via Woodford, while Chelsea-Hackney ran to Hainault via Newbury Park.